About the Online Training

 Establishments creating and delvering their own training programs approved by the regulatory authorities in New Mexico are accepted.
 However, please keep in mind that food handler training is not transferable between employers in this case.
 This means that if you start working for a different establishment later on, you will be required to take a new food handler training course.

 Are any food service employees exempt from the food handler training requirement?

 Yes.
 The State of New Mexico does not require a food handler card if: a) the person does not handle TCS foods, b) the person works as a volunteer or is someone who only occasionally performs food service activities (ex. restaurant hosts, caregivers assisting patients), or c) they are an employee or volunteer working at temporary events.
-Please note that in all of the above cases, employers are still required to provide food safety raining to their employees and maintain records of it.
+Please note that in all of the above cases, employers are still required to provide food safety training to their employees and maintain records of it.

 I am currently a Certified Food Protection Manager.
 Do I still need to obtain a Food Handler Card?

 No. If you already hold a valid Food Manager Certification, you are not required to complete a food handler course

 Will my Food Handler Card still be valid if I change jobs?

 If you receive your training from an ANSI-accredited program, your training will still be valid if you start working for a different restaurant.
 However, if you are a food handler who initially received training from a restaurant offering an internal program, which was not ANSI-accredited, you will have to take the training again.